Updated: May 4, 2026

 Optimize for discovery:

-Prepare a compelling video description with links to your music on streaming platforms
+Make sure your video description includes links to your music on streaming platforms

-Plan hashtags for social platforms based on current trends and relevance
+Use relevant hashtags for social platforms based on current trends

 Technical preparation:

-Upload your video privately first to check how it appears on various devices
+Upload your video privately first to see how it appears on different devices

-Add captions or subtitles for accessibility and improved engagement
+Add captions or subtitles for accessibility and to improve engagement

 2. Release Strategy